rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     <img src="/assets/images/system-setup/vscode_ssh3.png" alt=" " style="max-width:400px;"/>
     </a>

-4. Select the default config file.
+5. Select the default config file.
 Note that different operating systems may have different paths, but this isn't necessarily a problem.
 Here in the image, we select the one contains user name.

     <a class="image-link" href="/assets/images/system-setup/vscode_ssh4.png">
     <img src="/assets/images/system-setup/vscode_ssh4.png" alt=" " style="max-width:400px;"/>
     </a>

-5. Navigate to the "Remote Explorer" tab and click the refresh button.
+6. Navigate to the "Remote Explorer" tab and click the refresh button.
 You should see your Jetson's IP address listed under the SSH section, indicating that your connection has been set up.
     - Click on "Connect in New Window" and enter the password `i<3robots!`.
 After this, your SSH session should be up and running.
     - To end the session, click on the tab on the bottom left corner labeled `SSH: xx.x.xxx.xx`.
 A pop-up menu with the `close remote connection` option will appear.

 ### 5. Install dependencies and services
+At this point, you should be able to connect to the Jetson using VSCode extension.
+Next, we are going to download and modify some files on Jetson.

 1. Open a new Terminal in the VSCode remote session, then run:
 ```bash